Swapppyy/Data-Analysis-of-Pizza-Sales/README.md

 ### My Insights:

-- Total 49574 pizzas are sole
+- Total 49574 pizzas are sold

 - Average order value is around 38.31$

-- Pizzas are ordered more in the afternoon for their meal.
+- Pizzas are ordered more in the afternoon as their lunch meal.

 - July and May are the months where the maximum amount of orders are placed.